-Nonparametric statistics is a method that makes statistical inference without regard to any underlying distribution.
+Nonparametric statistics is a method that makes statistical inferences without regard to any underlying distribution.
 The method fits a normal distribution under no assumptions.
-Habitually, the approach uses data that is often ordinal because it relies on rankings rather than on numbers.
+Habitually, the approach uses data that is often ordinal because it relies on rankings rather than numbers.

 Nonparametric statistics can be contrasted with parametric statistics.
 The latter approach makes explicit assumptions about the distribution of observed data and estimates the parameters of the distribution using the same data.

-- Nonparametric statistics is a method that disregards any underlying distribution when making statistical inference.
+- Nonparametric statistics is a method that disregards any underlying distribution when making statistical inferences.

-- Nonparametric statistical methods aim to discover the unknown underlying distribution of the observed data, as well as to make a statistical inference in the absence of the underlying distribution.
+- Nonparametric statistical methods aim to discover the unknown underlying distribution of the observed data and make a statistical inference in the absence of the underlying distribution.